BackdoorBench: A Comprehensive Benchmark of Backdoor Learning: Our benchmark

 \subsection{Codebase}

-We have built an extensible modular based codebase as the basis of BackdoorBench.
+We have built an extensible modular-based codebase as the basis of BackdoorBench.
 As shown in Fig. \ref{fig:framework}, it consists of four modules, including \textit{input module} (providing clean data and model architectures), \textit{attack module}, \textit{defense module} and \textit{evaluation and analysis module}.

 \textbf{Attack module} In the attack module, we provide two sub-modules to implement attacks of two threat models, \ie, \textit{data poisoning} and \textit{training controllable} (see Table \ref{tab: 8 attacks}), respectively.
 For the first sub-module, it provides some functions of manipulating the provided set of clean samples, including trigger generation, poisoned sample generation (\ie, inserting the trigger into the clean sample), and label changing.
 It outputs a poisoned dataset with both poisoned and clean samples.
 For the second sub-module, given a set of clean samples and a model architecture, it provides two functions of learning the trigger and model parameters, and outputs a backdoored model and the learned trigger.